 The networks covered by the Scheme are the:

 - Mid-West/South-West Distribution System (including the Perth metropolitan area).

 - Albany Distribution System.

-On the 31 October 2016, AEMO was established to be the administrator of the West Australian Retail Market Scheme.
+On 31 October 2016, AEMO was established to be the administrator of the WA Retail Market Scheme.

 The scheme needs to evolve over time as the gas retail market develops, and so Chapter 9 of the Retail Market Procedures (WA) contains a ‘Procedure change process’.
 The Procedure change process is a consultative and inclusive process designed to ensure that any changes to the Scheme documents (Western Australian Gas Retail Market Agreement, Procedures, AEMO Specification Pack and FRC Hub Terms & Conditions) are developed and implemented in a controlled fashion.

 AEMO or any gas retail market participant can raise issues with the gas retail market and/or propose a change to the Scheme.
-Market issues and proposed changes to the Scheme documents are explored and developed by AEMO is conjunction with the Procedure Change Committee (PCC).
-Having considered the PPC views on any changes to the Scheme documents AEMO will determine whether to reject, accept or modify any proposed change.
-All changes to the scheme are subject to approval of the Western Australian Economic Regulation (ERA) Authority for approval.
+Market issues and proposed changes to the Scheme documents are explored and developed by AEMO is conjunction with the Gas Retail Consultative Forum (GRCF).
+Having considered the GRCF's views on any changes to the Scheme documents, AEMO will determine whether to reject, accept, or modify any proposed change.
+All changes to the scheme are subject to approval of the Western Australian Economic Regulation Authority (ERA) for approval.

-Market participants are to use the following templates for their communication with the PCC:
+Market participants are to use the following templates for their communication with the GRCF: